Google Workspace SSO

 - Your Google Workspace primary domain

-- Usernames in your identity provider will need to match usernames in Google Workspace e.g. if your IdP has a user email@example.com then Google Workspace will also need the same user to exist.
-This may mean you have to add a secondary domain to Google Workspace.
+- Usernames in your identity provider will need to match usernames in Google Workspace e.g. if your IdP has a user firstname.lastname@example.org then Google Workspace will also need the same user to exist.
+This may mean you have to add a secondary domain to Google Workspace (please note, setting that up is outside of the scope of this document and requires access to the DNS records for your domain)

 - Ensure that you have a Google Workspace account that supports Single Sign on using a Third Party IdP